Our society seems pretty comfortable with the following if-then logic.

 A person or thing that is badly missed when lost

-Many types of losses are capable of causing complicated emotions, difficulties in daily functioning and impairment in ones ability to move forward.
+Many types of losses are capable of causing complicated emotions, difficulties in daily functioning, and impairment in one's ability to move forward.
 These losses are often significant enough to require a decent amount of processing and, just like after a death, grievers often view their lives in terms of before and after the loss.
 Here's a brief list of events that can evoke feelings of loss and grief:

-I don't think that one can fully understand grief until they expand their definition to be inclusive of all types of loss.
-First, because losses need to be dealt with before they start piling on.
-Next, many of these losses occur as secondary losses after a death so it's important to understand how dynamic our situations might become when we have multiple losses to reconcile.
+I don't think anyone can fully understand grief until they expand their definition to be inclusive of all types of loss.
+Especially because many of these losses occur as secondary losses after a death.
+And it's essential to understanding how dynamic a person's situation becomes when they have multiple losses to reconcile.

-- A lack of support from friends, family and society who don't understand the significance of the loss
+- A lack of support from friends, family, and society who don't understand the significance of the loss

 - Feelings of being misunderstood, unsupported, disenfranchised, etc

 Unfortunately, many of the circumstances that lead to loss are complicated - job loss, divorce, illness - one needs to navigate paying bills, details, legalities, treatments, etc. Keep swimming, stay afloat, who can worry about anything else?